sethvargo/go-limiter/daprsample/README.md

 This existing rate-limiting library was extended to support distributed rate-limiting using DAPR state.
 This library was interesting because it allowed multiple stores to be implemented to store the token bucket that is used for the rate-limiting.
 Out-of-the-box, a memory store and a no-op store are implemented.
 Based on the memory store implementation, a DAPR state store was implemented.
 The DAPR state store is implemented in the [daprstore](../daprstore) directory.

-The contents of the token buket are preserved in DAPR state and if there are any server-side conflicts (due to eTag mismatch for example) they are resolved by retrying the operation until the bucket state is consistent.
+The contents of the token bucket are preserved in DAPR state and if there are any server-side conflicts (due to eTag mismatch for example) they are resolved by retrying the operation until the bucket state is consistent.
 A mutex is used to manage in-process concurrency of the token bucket state to avoid multiple writes to the DAPR state store from the same process.

 All of the existing test cases for the rate-limiting library (memorystore) were run against the DAPR state store implementation and they all passed.